paul1956/CareLink/README.md

   Update data more frequently
   Improve display for 780G when no data is available

+   New in 3.5.1.8
+   Add support for multiple users and multiple profiles When user changes all properties are copied

   New in 3.5.1.7
   Move AIT to Main Menu
   Update Check for New Versions to ignore Beta versions